Lake Constance: Fish

 The Bodenseefelchen (Coregonus wartmanni), which was named after Lake Constance due to the great numbers found there, is often prepared whole or as a fillet, in the style of the miller's wife (nach Müllerin Art), in local fish restaurants in a similar way to other trout It is also often served smoked.

 Two endemic species are known to have existed only in Lake Constance, the Bodensee-Kilch (Coregonus gutturosus) and deepwater char (Salvelinus profundus).
 The former is now assumed to be extinct, while the latter was feared extinct for decades until its rediscovery in the 2010s.

 Introduced species

 For many years non-native species have settled in the Lake Constance ecosystem and, in some cases, endangered or threatened native flora and fauna.
 At Lake Constance, non-native species have been increasing annually.
-Several have been transported from other waterbodies as 'blind passengers' on the outside of boats, life jackets, anchor chains or ropes or diving gear.
+Several have been transported from other waterbodies as 'stowaways' on the outside of boats, life jackets, anchor chains or ropes or diving gear.
 Others have immigrated from the Black Sea or the Danube since the opening of the Main-Danube Canal.
 Others have been deliberately introduced.